 Every compressor generates heat, but if you let your compressor get too hot, efficiency and reliability are likely to suffer.
 Cooling your air compressor can minimize costs and result in fewer breakdowns and longer life.
-Here’s an explanation of why cooling matters and how to achieve it.
+Here is an explanation of why cooling matters and how to achieve it.

 Production stoppages due to compressor breakdowns can be very expensive.
 Delivery dates could be missed, quality might suffer, and it could take costly overtime to get back on schedule.
-That’s without considering the cost to repair the compressor.
+All of this is apart from the cost of repairing the compressor.

 The prudent course of action is to consider during the purchasing and installation process how you will cool your compressor.
-Then, once it’s in service, schedule time each month to inspect and maintain the air compressor cooling system.
+Then, once it is in service, schedule time each month to inspect and maintain the air compressor cooling system.

 Compressing a gas into a smaller volume raises its temperature.
 In the case of an industrial air compressor, ambient air drawn in at 70°F can be discharged at 200°F or more.
 That creates two problems:

-There are a number of cooling techniques that may be used singly or in combination, depending on the cost and complexity of the compressor and the performance and life expected.
+There are a number of cooling techniques that may be used singly or in combination, depending on the cost and complexity of the compressor as well as the performance and life expected.
 These are:

-Oil cooling uses the oil that’s injected into a compressor for lubrication and sealing.
+Oil cooling uses the oil that is injected into a compressor for lubrication and sealing.
 In a rotary compressor, the oil absorbs heat as it moves around the screws.
-As the oil is recirculated, it passes through a heat exchanger where heat is dissipated to air.
-To maximize heat transfer, some compressors have a fan that blows air over the radiator.
+As the oil is recirculated, it passes through a heat exchanger where heat is dissipated to the air.
+In order to maximize heat transfer, some compressors have a fan that blows air over the radiator.

-Forced air cooling refers to blowing air over the compressor housing and, in the case of two stage compressors, the intercooler.
-Most compressors use either axial or centrifugal fans cooling fans, the latter being found in higher-capacity and higher-quality units.
+Forced air cooling refers to blowing air over the compressor housing and, in the case of 2-stage compressors, the intercooler.
+Most compressors use either axial or centrifugal cooling fans, the latter being found in higher-capacity and higher-quality units.

 Water cooling is much like the cooling system used for a car engine.
 Water is pumped through tubing around the compressor body, where it picks up heat that is subsequently shed in a radiator.